 - Surgery.
 Benign masses are usually removed.
 Malignant tumors also may require surgery to remove as many of the cancerous cells as possible.
 The amazing thing about the liver is that even if a large portion is removed, the remaining part usually can regenerate ("re-grow").
 The liver is the only organ that can grow back in this way.

 - Chemotherapy.
 Chemotherapy works to treat cancer throughout the body.
 Often, chemo drugs are combined to attack the cancer cells in different ways, which is effective in diseases such as hepatoblastoma.
-Side effects can happen, but will ease once treatment ends.

 - Radiation therapy.
 Radiation therapy uses high-energy radiation to target and destroy cancer cells in a specific area.
 It's not a common treatment for hepatoblastoma.